 Receiving money or property as compensation for the loss is what makes a property a "conversion."
 This includes things such as:

-- Under the Constitution, governments can't take someone's property without paying for it.
+- Court judgment or a payment from the government that condemns a property - typically, under the Constitution, governments can't take someone's property without paying for it.

 If you get a replacement